Causal loop diagram

-A causal loop diagram (CLD) is a causal diagram that aids in visualizing how different variables in a system are causally interrelated.
+A causal loop diagram (CLD) is a causal diagram that visualizes how different variables in a system are causally interrelated.
 The diagram consists of a set of words and arrows.
 Causal loop diagrams are accompanied by a narrative which describes the causally closed situation the CLD describes.
-Closed loops, or causal feedback loops, in the diagram are very important features of CLDs.
+Closed loops, or causal feedback loops, in the diagram are very important features of CLDs because they may help identify non-obvious vicious circles and virtuous circles.